opencog/opencog/tests/cython/README.md

 export PYTHONPATH=${PROJECT_BINARY_DIR}/opencog/cython

 For example:
-export PYTHONPATH=build/opencog/cython:opencog/python:tests/cython/agents:tests/nlp/anaphora:opencog/nlp/anaphora
+export
+PYTHONPATH=build/opencog/cython:opencog/python:tests/cython/openpsi:tests/nlp/anaphora:opencog/nlp/anaphora

 You also need to specify the library path: export LD_LIBRARY_PATH=build/opencog/cython

 Then, from the project root directory:

-nosetests -vs tests/cython/server/
-nosetests -vs tests/cython/agents/
-nosetests -vs tests/cython/spatial/
-nosetests -vs tests/cython/spacetime/
+nosetests -vs tests/cython/openpsi/
 nosetests -vs tests/nlp/anaphora

 If you modify the cython bindings, you may need to manually remove some build files to get a clean rebuild.
 Basically, the CMakefiles